 All API requests are made to https://api.uber.com/<version>, where version is currently v1

 It is unfortunate that the Uber API developers have not spent more time at conferences like API Craft, RESTFest, APIDays, EndpointCon, where it is becoming increasingly common knowledge that putting a v1 at the front of your URI is not a best practice.
-There many other more finely grained ways of doing versioning, when you really must introduce breaking changes.
+There are many other more finely grained ways of doing versioning when you really must introduce breaking changes.
 Having a version number as a first path segment creates a huge cliff where potentially everything changes in v2 and can become a nightmare for client and server developers.

 HTTP Status Codes